mylokaye/Dynamic-Templates/README.md

 This Form has been built from the ground up and is designed to give you complete control over branding, layout, and user experience.

 **The Challenge**
-The out-of-the-box setup for Form in Dynamics is limited and customization is minimal.
-This means that the customer experince when landing on your company's Form is sub-par to what is possible.
+The out-of-the-box setup for Forms in Dynamics is limited and customization is difficult to get right.
+This means that the customer experince when landing on your company's form is sub-par to what is possible.

 View the templates: